Muskies can't survive Prairie in season-ending loss

 Coincidentally, a subpar visit to Prairie earlier in the season may have turned the tide for Muscatine.

-After Prairie won a side out, sophomore setter Taylor Ray scored the first of her match-best three aces, and the Hawks (14-21) would work back in it to tie it at 10.
+After Prairie won a side out, sophomore setter Taylor Ray scored the first of her match-best three aces, and the Hawks (14-21) worked back to a tie at 10.

-Then things went from bad to worse for Muscatine as Prairie not only took a one-point lead on a McKenna Murray kill, but Seaman stayed down on the court and needed help up for the Muskies.
+Then things went from bad to worse for Muscatine as Prairie not only took a one-point lead on a McKenna Murray kill, but Seaman fell to the court and needed help up for the Muskies.

 Already with momentum, Prairie pounced on a depleted Muskie squad.